alan-roth/make_it_better_experiment/README.md

 ## Objective
 To explore the extent to which Generative AI can enhance a simple Python program when provided with perpetually vague feedback.

+For results and a discussion of the learnings, please see this blog post:  https://www.linkedin.com/pulse/surprising-results-asking-ai-make-better-alan-roth-qlpqc

 ## Experiment Overview

 1. **Initial Task**: Start with the classic programming task: